A short history of Data

 Other experts of data strategy development stop with creating a data driven business model.

-One interesting approach I have recognized starts with definition of key actors and key data.
+I have recognized starts with definition of key actors and key data.
 Then it switches to the customer and creates a customer profile.
 Value proposition is created by a so called Data-Need-Fit.
 From value proposition other parts of the business model such as key activities are derived.

 Experts always call out the need for a systematic approach when a new idea and method appears.
 I have seen a lot of them in the past.
 Well prepared and best sold systematic approaches to master new challenges.